python-cmd2/cmd2/docs/features/clipboard.md

 ## Developers

-You can control whether the above user features of adding output to the operating system clipboard are allowed for the user by setting the `~cmd2.Cmd.allow_clipboard`{.interpreted-text role="attr"} attribute.
+You can control whether the above user features of adding output to the operating system clipboard are allowed for the user by setting the [cmd2.Cmd.allow_clipboard][] attribute.
 The default value is `True`.
-Set it to `False` and the above functionality will generate an error message instead of adding the output to the clipboard. `~cmd2.Cmd.allow_clipboard`{.interpreted-text role="attr"} can be set upon initialization, and you can change it at any time from within your code.
+Set it to `False` and the above functionality will generate an error message instead of adding the output to the clipboard. [cmd2.Cmd.allow_clipboard][] can be set upon initialization, and you can change it at any time from within your code.

 If you would like your `cmd2` based application to be able to use the clipboard in additional or alternative ways, you can use the following methods (which work uniformly on Windows, macOS, and Linux).

 ::: cmd2.clipboard
 handler: python
 options:
 show_root_heading: false
 show_source: false